 I've set up a custom "code block" renderer for the Markdown content that passes the code through CodeMirror and also returns the object form of the React element.

-All in all, I've trimmed down the size of the bundle while also slightly improving the performance of showing the post (no Markdown parsing on the client side anymore).
+All in all, I've trimmed down the size of the script bundle while also slightly improving the performance of showing the post (no Markdown parsing on the client side anymore).

 I have to say, I was a bit surprised about the poor state of support for JSX in code highlighting; after all JSX seems to be quite popular in the front-end world.
 I'd definitely like to help improve the mentioned tools someday, but maybe there's already another solution specialized in code highlighting that Just Works™ with JSX?
 If you're using such a tool, please leave a comment!